Lyme disease: United States

 Lyme disease is the most common tick-borne disease in North America and Europe, and one of the fastest-growing infectious diseases in the United States.
 Of cases reported to the United States CDC, the ratio of Lyme disease infection is 7.9 cases for every 100,000 persons.
 In the ten states where Lyme disease is most common, the average was 31.6 cases for every 100,000 persons for the year 2005.

 Although Lyme disease has been reported in all states due to travel-associated infections, about 99% of all reported cases are confined to just five geographic areas (New England, Mid-Atlantic, East-North Central, South Atlantic, and West North-Central).
 CDC implemented national surveillance of Lyme disease cases in 1991.
 Since then, reporting criteria have been modified multiple times.
 The 2022 surveillance case definition classifies cases as confirmed, probable, and suspect.
 The number of reported cases of the disease has been increasing, as are endemic regions in North America.

 The CDC emphasizes that, while surveillance data have limitations, they are useful due to "uniformity, simplicity, and timeliness."
 While cases are under-reported in high-incidence areas, over-reporting is likely in low-incidence areas.
 Additionally, surveillance cases are reported by the county of residence and not where an infection was necessarily contracted.

 Several similar but distinct conditions may exist, caused by various species or subspecies of Borrelia in North America.
 A regionally restricted condition that may be related to Borrelia infection is southern tick-associated rash illness (STARI), also known as Masters disease.
 Amblyomma americanum, known commonly as the lone-star tick, is recognized as the primary vector for STARI.
 In some parts of the geographical distribution of STARI, Lyme disease is quite rare (e.g., Arkansas), so people in these regions experiencing Lyme-like symptoms—especially if they follow a bite from a lone-star tick—should consider STARI as a possibility.
 It is generally a milder condition than Lyme and typically responds well to antibiotic treatment.

 In recent years, five to ten cases a year of a disease similar to Lyme have been occurring in Montana.
 It occurs primarily in pockets along the Yellowstone River in central Montana.
-Symptons have bee a red bull's-eye rash around a tick bite, followed by weeks of fatigue and a fever.
+Symptoms include a red bull's-eye rash around a tick bite, followed by weeks of fatigue and a fever.